The faculty director for the Spring 2016 Tahiti program is Professor Carolyn Dallinger.

 Students must take and pass the one-credit hour orientation course (or its online equivalent) during the fall semester preceding the semester in Tahiti.
 Students must also have a grade point average of at least 2.5 both at the time of application for the program, and at the time of departure in order to be able to study abroad.
-As mentioned previously, students must also have successfully completed FREN 110 (one semester of college-level French) or more prior to studying abroad in Tahiti.
+Also, students must have successfully completed FREN 110 (one semester of college-level French) or more prior to studying abroad in Tahiti.

 To apply for admission into the program, students should complete the online application, and upload all of the required documents by 4:30pm on Wednesday, March 25, 2015.
 An application includes: